Importing workbooks retains the data, styling, formatting, formulas, and more from your existing spreadsheets.

 Preparing data for conversion into Related row cells

-The Related row data type allows you to link to rows in other worksheets and the Related row lookup data type allows you to lookup up data in linked worksheets.
-Related row data types work like tables in a relational database, editing in one changes the data in another.
+As we've explored previously in our Quick Start series, the Related row data type allows you to link to rows in other worksheets and the Related row lookup data type allows you to lookup data in linked worksheets.
+Related row data types work like tables in a relational database, where editing in one changes the data in another.
 You can create relationships with rows in any workbook you have access to, even workbooks in different folders.